-瑞士最昂贵的街道为一家面包店腾出空间
+Switzerland's priciest street makes room for a bakery shop

 The rent for a square meter on Bahnhofstrasse can reach exorbitant levels, completely out of reach for most local merchants.
 However, Jung has been able to rent space from the Zurich Cantonal Bank (ZKB).
 “There was a café before us that didn’t work, and the institution was super-constructive.
 They were looking for someone from Zurich, who would do the work on site and who was not an international brand like Starbucks.”

-‘Need a good mix of local and international stores’需要本地和国际商店的良好组合
+‘Need a good mix of local and international stores’

 “I think John Baker had a great chance in being able to rent the ZKB premises,” Fanny Eisl, director of Vereinigung Zürcher Bahnhofstrasse, the merchants’ association on Zurich’s famous street, tells RTS.
 “It’s not easy, but we see that more and more landlords understand that you need a good mix of local and international stores.”
 In her view, however, if rents are so high it is because demand is high: “This is also good for Bahnhofstrasse.”